-Things to Do in Toronto
+Cool Things to Do in Toronto

-The Bata Shoe Museum
+1. Check Out The Bata Shoe Museum

 Are you, or a special lady in your life a shoe-a-holic?

 The Bata Shoe Museum is every woman’s dream museum – showing off the history of shoes from the days of the Chinese binding their feet, to displaying famous shoes from history and pop culture.

-Toronto’s Only Clothing Optional-Beach
+2. Relax On Toronto’s Only Clothing Optional-Beach

 Wanna take it all off?
 Literally.
 Want to strip down to your birthday suit?
 There’s one place in the city that you can do this and not get arrested for indecent exposure.

 Being one of two clothing-optional beaches in the entire COUNTRY (the other being in British Columbia), the beach is a very popular hotspot in the summer months!

 You can visit with the farm animals or even chat with the farmers while they do their everyday chores.

 No trip to Toronto would be complete without a visit to the CN Tower.

-If you want to add a bit of thrill-seeking to your visit by partaking in the EdgeWalk – which has you walking around the circumference of the roof of the main pod 356m/1168ft above the ground!
+If you want to add a bit of thrill-seeking to your visit, check out the EdgeWalk – which has you walking around the circumference of the roof of the main pod 356m/1168ft above the ground!

-Catch a Sports Game
+5. Catch a Sports Game

 Additionally, depending what season you visit in, catching a sports game should be in order!
 Toronto has some of the most avid sports fans in the entire world.

 When hockey’s finished for the season, there’s always baseball and you can watch the Toronto Blue Jays play at the iconic Rogers Centre from April to October.

-The Distillery District
+6. Kick Back in The Distillery District

 The Distillery District is a kick back to the early days of Toronto, complete with original buildings.